Why "pivot"?

 I never had any intention to actively breed.
 Breeding well -- in the way I'd want someone to breed my next family member -- is expensive, exhausting, and an enormous responsibility.
 If a breeder is only breeding a few times, the price of their puppies barely offsets the money invested to fully test their parents and to breed, whelp and raise the litter – even before factoring in the months of 24/7 work.

-But like many others, the COVID-19 pandemic pushed me to rethink my role in sustaining what I personally value.
-I want my vision of an ideal poodle when I’m an old lady.
-And it only takes a few short years for uncommon lines to disappear forever.
+But like many others, the COVID-19 pandemic pushed me to rethink my role in sustaining the things I value most.
+With dogs, it only takes a few short years for uncommon lines to disappear forever.
+And when I'm an old lady, I want to be able to enjoy my ideal poodle.

 If we value health in our purebred dogs, we need to preserve genetic diversity in the breeds we love.
-If we don't actively work to preserve the genetics that promote robust health, we risk them ceasing to exist.
+I'm committed to actively working to preserve the healthy, less common genetics that will help to keep this remarkable breed viable for generations to come.

 I will take on this immense responsibility and financial risk to create a future that includes these uncommon lines, for the betterment of my life and the breed I believe in.